 If you love Richard Osman’s The Thursday Murder Club series, you’re in good company.
-Each year, the latest release dominates the charts, and we’re already counting down the days until the Netflix adaptation hits our screens on 28th August.
+Each year, the latest release dominates the charts, and we were all hooked when the Netflix adaptation hit our screens.

 The Spy Coast by Tess Gerritsen